-Health and socio-economic conditions
+Health and Socio-Economic Conditions

-Baseline information is required for health12 and socio-economic conditions.
+Baseline information is required for health8 and socio-economic conditions.
 For health this includes the state of physical, mental and social well-being.
-For socio-economic conditions, as well as the economic and social activities of a Mi'kmaq of Nova Scotia group, the baseline will include contextual information regarding their practices.
+For socio-economic conditions, as well as the economic and social activities of an individual Mi'kmaq of Nova Scotia group, the baseline will include contextual information regarding their practices.
 Specific aspects that will be considered include: